cabrinoob/rancher-registrator/README.md

 **SERVICE_[private_port]_CHECK_INTERVAL** : Defines the frequency of the healthCheck.
 The default value is 10s.

 **SERVICE_[private_port]_CHECK_TIMEOUT** : Defines the timeout from which the healthcheck is considered as "not passing".

+### Public docker hub image

+This project is automatically build at this address : https://hub.docker.com/r/fmeriot/rancher-registrator/

+So you can pull it with

+    docker pull fmeriot/rancher-registrator